A complete guide to anti-money laundering (AML) regulations in the UK A complete guide to anti-money laundering (AML) regulations in the UK

 THE LEGAL BIT

-In the UK, anti-money laundering regulations are based on a number of domestic and international laws.
+In the UK, AML regulations are based on a number of domestic and international laws.
 The UK’s anti-money laundering and counter terrorist financing network consists of primary and secondary legislation and industry guidance, designed to support His Majesty’s Treasury, in accordance with Financial Action Task Force’s (FATF) international standards and EU Directives.

 There are three key pieces of legislation in the UK designed to combat money laundering and terrorist financing: